Webador/SlmMail/README.md

 > For accessibility purposes, you should *always* provide both a text and HTML version of your mails.

+### Test mode
+When test mode is enabled, no emails will be sent.
+Notice that all other api calls would be executed as normal and only sending of emails would be stopped.
+You can enable test mode by setting the `test_mode` to `true` in your config file.

 ### How to configure HttpClient with http_options and http_adapter

 By defaut the adapter is Zend\Http\Client\Adapter\Socket but you can override it with other adapter like this in your slm_mail.*.local.php